Alenta/Alenta/README.md

 ## Digital Developer & Designer
 Currently studying fullstack development at Kodehode, Bergen.

-I'm pretty good at C# and a couple of game engines.
+I'm pretty good at C# and I have quite a bit of experience with Unity and Godot.
 I also do well with design, and most of the Adobe suite.
 My HTML/CSS might need some work, but...
 It's getting there.

+I'm currently working on my frontend design skills, as well as backend server management through Kodehode.
+On my own, I'm always looking to incoroporate new techniques in my personal project.
+Right now, I'm working with Unreal Engine.

 As for other skills, I have a good bit of experience with audio and music, both performing and recording & mixing.

----
-These are my preferred programs and languages
+I also love to draw and paint, both digital and traditional.

 [![My Skills](https://skillicons.dev/icons?i=ableton,cs,js,html,css,blender,ae,dotnet,figma,ps,unity,godot)](https://skillicons.dev)